 18 Lbs.
 Flywheel — The weight of the ProForm Smart Strider 735 flywheel is heavy enough that you get a smooth elliptical motion.
 This is a HUGE improvement over the 13 lb flywheel found on the cheaper ProForm Smart Strider 495.

 iFit Live — We could write a lengthy review just on iFit Live.
 In a nutshell, it’s the most innovative motivational technology found on an exercise equipment – period.
 It’s available for both ellipticals and treadmills.
 What it does is allow your elliptical to communicate with the Internet.

 There are primarily two features.
 First, you can go to iFit.com and create a personal account that defines your fitness goals like losing weight or toning up. iFit Live then downloads personal training programs geared towards your fitness goals.
 The program includes audio coaching from professional fitness trainers like Jillian Michaels.
 Your progress is tracked on your personal ifitlive.com account, so you can monitor your progress.

 Easy Assembly — Often when you read customer reviews of ellipticals they discuss how complicated and time consuming the assembly was.
 ProForm has addressed this issue with the ProForm Smart Strider 735 and designed it so you can assemble it in 4 easy steps.
-Having assembled my share of fitness equipment, I can tell you this is a real bonus.
+Having assembled our share of fitness equipment, we can tell you this is a real bonus.

 18″ Stride Length — A comfortable stride length for average height individual.